galaktika-solutions/gStack-HammerHead/README.md

 # gStack

-Docker based setup for a simple Djanog-Postgres-Nginx stack
+Docker based setup for a simple Django-Postgres-Nginx stack